jglazer75/simple-journal/README.md

 # Simple Journal

 Tailnet-only anger, gratitude, and creative journaling built with Next.js, PostgreSQL, Redis, and an internal Ollama instance.
-Entries stay private on PROX-DOCK, locked behind a local passcode, and are accessible only from your tailnet.
+Entries stay private on host machine, locked behind a local passcode, and are accessible only from your tailnet.

 ## Highlights